0x00000002/sharedOwnership/readme.md

 ## Problem statement

-**Some** people are interested in the benefits of having a horse but cannot afford to own one due to financial constraints, lack of experience, or time limitations.

-On a number of occasions, a part owner of a horse wants to sell their share in the horse but can’t due to not having the marketplace to do so.

-There is a way to overcome some of these issues through ownership in syndicates, but it is still too complicated, requires individual ownership registration for each horse with the custodial authorities, and duplicated legal registration paperwork.
+Numerous crowdfunding platforms exist, but they often share common issues.

+- Centralization.
+  - Platforms filter the projects they allow to participate.
+  - Users are not able to recover their funds if lenders engage in fraud.
+- Costs.
+There are few free crowdfunding platforms but they target non-profit organizations.

+There is no suitable solution for small businesses or startups.

 ## Goals

-Provide easy access to "shared ownership" where users can buy or sell “temporary ownership” tokens online.
-Their participation may be rewarded if the horse generates revenue.
-The ownership is confirmed in a decentralized, trustless manner.
+Provide easy access to the global Web3 market and users' funds for anyone seeking to raise funds and acting trustworthy.
+The agreement must be reached in a decentralized, trustless manner.

-These use case options should be present in any of the contracts.
-The reason for this is that the ASSET producer can have an option to record their intent or purpose for the horse.
-As each of the periods of a young horse are known, the ASSET producer can then attribute a cost estimate for that period, which would mean that the cost of the period could be established, with the proviso that if the costs were exceeded, then the ASSET purchaser would have to provide a top up.
-Just means we can manage the costs through another option.

 ## Proposed solution

-Blockchain backed solution for transparency and trustworthiness, with Frontend to simplify access.
+Set of smart contracts, for transparency and trustworthiness, with Frontend for ease of use.

-The blockchain part of the application will use the following terms:

-- Asset token to digitize the real animals.
-- Syndicate Token (ASSET), representing syndicated assets.
-- Syndicate Registry to manage the [KYCed entities](https://www.notion.so/Syndicate-Token-ASSET-875367c0c34644d4b1f810377a794304?pvs=21), syndicate rules, and conditions of syndicate membership.
-- Payment System, ensuring that rewards/ revenue is distributed to the user’s wallets.

 ## Business requirements

+**Dictionary:**

+- ASSET: A digital token that represents the owner's assets.
+- Lenders: Web3 users seeking to lend their funds in exchange for future profit.
+- Payment System: It provides payment methods, token exchanges, and auctions.
+- Collateral assets: Anything that can be sold at auction, e.g. cryptocurrency or NFTs.
+- Vault: A smart contract that holds ASSETs and their collateral for a specified lending period.
+- Expected reward: Set by the ASSET owner to be be paid at the end of the lending period.
+- SHARE token: Minted to lenders.
+It relates to the ASSET, ASSET's collateral, and the expected reward for the specific lending period.

 ### Use case

-It is similar to Racehorses, but instead of race horses participations, with no costs associated, users “lock in” in scheduled costs sharing in exchange for any revenue generated during the period, apart of breeding.

-**Money flow:**

-1. Syndicate owners evaluate their spending and potential revenue on a monthly or quarterly basis.
-These figures are set as targets.
-2. The total costs of the syndicate are distributed among the shareholders proportionally to their share ownership.
-3. Shareholders can choose to exchange a portion of the costs with anyone willing to cover those costs in exchange for future revenue.
-To do this, the shareholder locks the desired amount of ASSETs in the Vault, and others can add their funds (tokens) to the Vault and receive shares of that pool.
+Asset owners specify the funds they seek to raise, the duration they want to borrow money, and the potential reward after the lending period ends.

+To assure lenders they can recoup their funds, the asset owner must deposit collateral, typically in the form of crypto tokens or NFTs.

+The owner locks their asset(s) and collateral into the Vault.
+Now, anyone can review the collateral, the asset owner's history, and the expected reward, then decide whether to participate.

+If the decision is positive, the borrower deposits their tokens or the native blockchain's currency (e.g., XRP for the Root Network or ETH for Ethereum) into the Vault and receives shares of that pool.

-4. When the period ends, the syndicate deposits the actual earnings from the horse into the Vault, and the ASSETs are unlocked.
-Users can then claim their revenue by burning their ASSET shares.
+When the period ends, the asset owner deposits the reward (it might exceed the promised, but cannot be less than promised) into the Vault, and the assets (and their collateral) are unlocked.
+After that, lenders can claim their reward by burning their shares.
-5. Users can decide if they want to participate in that pool/syndicate basing on two parameters:

-   - Horse performance: historical data on the number of races won
-   - Syndicate honesty: comparison of earned rewards (external sources, e.g. horse racing results tables) versus deposited to the reward pool

-   The horse's performance is unpredictable, making it a game element.
-However, the syndicate's honesty can be verified, even automated, using oracles.
+The reward cannot be guaranteed.
+However, the collateral provides some assurance, and the asset owner history can also be reviewed.

+If the deposited reward is less than promised, the collateral may be sold to cover the difference.

+If no reward is deposited at all, the collateral will be liquidated.

+After the assets are unlocked, their collateral can be used for another asset or period.

 ### Supported currencies